robenkleene/design-references/adobe-illustrator/adobe-illustrator.md

 ## Artboard

 - Edit the artboard either by selecting "File" -> "Document Setup..." or just by clicking "Edit Artboard" in the "Properties" panel

+## Type

+- The equivalent of "Type > Convert to Paragraph Text" is "Convert to Area Type" and "Convert to Point Type".
+You can toggle it by double-clicking the lollipop indicator that appears when you select text.